AYCHL/AYCHL.github.io/README.md

    ip: 192.168.2.2 <br/>

    This device username and password details. <br/>
-   username: proxior <br/>
+   username: aychl <br/>
-   password: proxior <br/>
+   password: aychl <br/>

    For create new fake dns follow this steps <br/>
-   Insert into device: getaway: 192.168.2.1 username: proxior pass: proxior  <br/>
+   Insert into device: getaway: 192.168.2.1 username: sychl pass: aychl  <br/>
    Go to Application -> DNS Service -> Host <br/>
    Insert into Host Name field the dns for spoof e.x www.instagram.gr <br/>
    Insert into IP Address field the ip from your server e.x 192.168.2.2 <br>